micmelesse/Primus-Turbo/README.md

 # Primus-Turbo
 **Primus-Turbo** is a high-performance core library for accelerating large-scale model training, inference, and reinforcement learning on AMD GPUs.
 Built and optimized for the AMD ROCm platform, it targets the full performance stack in Transformer-based models — covering core compute operators (GEMM, Attention, GroupedGEMM), communication primitives, optimizer modules, low-precision (FP8), and compute-communication overlap kernels.

-Primus-Turbo is designed to unlock the full potential of AMD GPUs for large-model workloads, providing a comprehensive acceleration foundation for next-generation AI systems.
+With **High Performance**, **Full-Featured**, and **Developer-Friendly** as its core principles, Primus-Turbo unleashes the full potential of AMD GPUs for large-model workloads, providing a robust and comprehensive acceleration foundation for next-generation AI systems.

 ## 🚀 What's New